mozilla-platform-ops/android-tools/create_host_utils/README.md

   - ARCH should be one of i686, x86_64, or mac
   - MESSAGE should be similar to "Bug 123456789: update linux hostutils"
 - copy manifests to mozilla client, inspect, and commit
+  - make sure the mozilla client is on the tip of central
+    - could possibly be on the linux hostutils change you did earlier
   - `./copy_manifests.sh`
   - cd to mozilla-central repo and `hg diff` to check that the size is close
   - commit change and create review